 - Staff presented a surcharge of 3.5% on short-term rentals to be dedicated to the Housing Trust Fund.
-The Village Board adopted the ordinance in February to be effective May 1st, 2024. - Staff implemented a demolition fee, per Village Board direction, on demotions of single-family dwellings, multi-family dwellings, nonresidential commercial buildings, mix-use buildings and institutional buildings.
+The Village Board adopted the ordinance in February to be effective May 1st, 2024. - Staff implemented a demolition fee, per Village Board direction, on demotions of single-family dwellings, multi-family dwellings, non-residential commercial buildings, mix-use buildings and institutional buildings.
 This fee, as of January 1, 2024 is deposited directly to the Housing Trust Fund. - b.
 Complete the housing study and begin implementation of the updated housing vision and strategy. - Successfully completed the Strategic Vision for Housing Plan.
-Staff began conversations with the Village Board on implementation of the plan and received a grant from the Metropolitan Mayors Caucus to provide training and resources for Missing Middle implementation.
+Staff began conversations with the Village Board on implementation of the plan.